MaxReinmueller/Search-This/README.md

 # liri-node-app

 ## Overview
-Run searches to find out more about your favorite songs, movies, bands, and more!
+Run searches to find out more about your favorite songs, movies, bands, and a secret search!

 Link to deployed version - https://github.com/MaxReinmueller/liri-node-app